-Independent Project: The independent project will require you to combine skills that you have learned in this class.
-I will provide a framework for selecting a topic.
-Students will select a topic, obtain my approval, use a publicly available database to gather data, read 5-10 background papers and then create and present a lightning talk on their project as well as turn in a one-page summary.
+Independent Project: The independent project will require you to combine knowledge and skills that you have learned in this class.
+Students will select a topic (if not done in PGEOG 250), obtain my approval, use a publicly available database to gather data, read 5-10 background papers and then create and present a lightning talk (5 minute) on their project as well as turn in a one-page summary.
+This project is intended to be worked on over the course of the semester.
+Opportunities for posting progress, sharing research strategies and getting feedback will be available.